-Those who use up the $30 before the end of the six-month allotment period can pay for additional printing with their RU Express Card Camden & New Brunswick) or their Raider Card (Newark).
-To learn more, check print usage or add funds, visit printing.rutgers.edu.
+Those who use up the $30 before the end of the six-month allotment period can pay for additional printing.
+To learn more, check print usage or add funds to your account, visit printing.rutgers.edu.

 Student provisioning follows school registration.
 Print quotas are determined by individual schools.

 Poster printing is available at both the Newark and Piscataway Computer Labs.
 Price varies by size.

 Be defensive against identity theft, compromise and malware.
 The following are some suggestions for basic IT security.